-Half of the Afghan population, around 18 million people, is dependent on humanitarian assistance.
-Some 3.5 million Afghans are internally displaced, while almost as many have fled to neighbouring countries or the region at large.
+More than half of the Afghan population, 22.8 million people, are at risk of starvation.
+Some 5.5 million Afghans are internally displaced, while almost as many have fled to neighbouring countries or the region at large.
 The already weak economy has slumped further since the Taliban took (over) power.
 Many people who used to be able to provide for themselves without any problems have lost their work, resulting in them and their families becoming dependent on assistance.
 At the same time, a severe drought is decimating the harvest yields.

-Germany is providing 100 million euro for humanitarian assistance
+Germany providing 600 million euro for humanitarian purposes

-In late August, Germany pledged to make available an additional 100 million euro for humanitarian assistance in Afghanistan.
+Germany is providing an additional 600 million euro for humanitarian purposes in Afghanistan this year.
 This aid will directly benefit people via partner organisations such as the World Food Programme (WFP) or the Office of the UN High Commissioner for Refugees (UNHCR).
 The German Government is providing this assistance mainly on the basis of the needs calculated by the United Nations and the Red Cross/Red Crescent Movement.

 The relief organisations can use this money to provide quick and efficient assistance for millions of people in need throughout the country.
 At the same time, our partners ensure that the assistance is only used for humanitarian purposes and does not fall into the hands of the Taliban.
 In neighbouring countries such as Iran and Pakistan, Germany is also helping its partner organisations to meet humanitarian needs.